inspec/inspec-aws/docs/resources/aws_cloudfront_distributions.md

 # aws\_cloudfront\_distributions

-Use the `aws_cloudfront_distributions` InSpec audit resource to test properties of a collection of AWS CloudFront distributions.
+Use the `aws_cloudfront_distributions` InSpec audit resource to test the properties of a collection of AWS CloudFront distributions.

 ## Syntax